 What Does "Incorporate" Mean?

-Choosing to incorporate your business comes with many benefits, but the most prevalent is limited liability.
-Small business owners invest a substantial amount of money into their business model, from launch to overall maintenance.
-You’re likely familiar with the debts and losses you can face along the way as a small business owner.
-Incorporation allows you only to be held responsible for funds you personally invest, meaning your personal assets cannot be used to minimize your business’s debt and liabilities.
+Incorporating your business comes with many benefits, but limited liability is the most prevalent.
+Small business owners invest substantial money into their business model, from launch to overall maintenance.
+You're likely familiar with the debts and losses you can face as a small business owner.
+Incorporation allows you only to be held responsible for funds you personally invest, meaning your personal assets cannot be used to minimize your business's debt and liabilities.

 The Process of Incorporating

-If you’ve been considering incorporating your business as an S-Corp, C-Corp, or LLC, it’s recommended to become familiar with the general process.
-There are many differences between these three primary ways of incorporating your business to include tax rates.
-While each state differs in the incorporating process, there are many similarities.
+If you've considered incorporating your business as an S-Corp, C-Corp, or LLC, becoming familiar with the general process is recommended.
+There are many differences between these three primary ways of incorporating your business, including tax rates.
+While each state differs in the incorporation process, there are many similarities.
 Below is a brief overview of the steps included in the overall incorporating process:

 - Identify the state where you would like to incorporate